Rilmxp/Library/README.md

 Link to website: https://rilmxp-library.netlify.app/

-Library is an http-requests based website which fetches books and its contents on demand.
+Library is an HTTP messages-based website which fetches books and its contents on demand.

-All http-requests are made to the Open Library APIs at https://openlibrary.org/developers/api
+All HTTP requests are made to the Open Library APIs at https://openlibrary.org/developers/api

 ## Description